Quafadas/vecxt/site/docs/_blog/_posts/2024-09-19-Benchmarking.md

 # Benchmarking

 This project, was my first foray into something that is performance sensitive.
+All the benchmarks we publish here, are run in CI.
 We will be using JMH (for the JVM) and mills JMH plugin.
 I investigated this action for CI;

 https://github.com/benchmark-action/github-action-benchmark